This post was updated in September 2019.

 Itinerary: Arundel Bridge Reserve – Peel Forest – Lake Tekapo – Camping Lake McGregor

-• Hiking in Peel Forest: lots of tracks to choose from, I did the ‘Big Tree Walk’ which lead to a huge Totara tree of 8,4 meter wide, the ‘Acland Falls track’ which took me to a mystic looking waterfall and the ‘Kahikatea walk’ leading me through a swamp forest.
-Read more about these hike here.
+- Hiking in Peel Forest: lots of tracks to choose from, I did the ‘Big Tree Walk’ which lead to a huge Totara tree of 8,4 meter wide, the ‘Acland Falls track’ which took me to a mystic looking waterfall and the ‘Kahikatea walk’ leading me through swamp forest.

 Itinerary: Camping Lake McGregor – Mount John Observatory – Lake Pukaki Lookout – Mount Cook – Twizel – Campsite next to SH8, south of Twizel